How to Use Agent Tools in Prompts

---portand an MCP-compatible agent (Claude Code, Copilot CLI) - A
+- Sortie running with an MCP-compatible agent (Claude Code, Copilot CLI)

 WORKFLOW.mdwith valid front matter (write a prompt template) - Familiarity with available tool schemas (agent extensions reference)

-Guide the agent to check its own status¶
+Guide the agent to check its own status

 Add a block near the top of your prompt template that tells the agent to check sortie_status before diving into work: